 \section{Conclusion}

 Cross-linguistically consistent linguistic annotation of child-directed speech is essential for corpus studies and computational modeling of child language acquisition.
-We presented a methodology for carrying out syntactic annotation on CDS using Universal Dependencies and a conversion method for transducing logical forms from the resulting trees.
-We show that the methodology can be reliably applied to English and Hebrew, and propose how to address common phenomena in CDS, which are scarce in standard UD corpora.
-We then turn to discussing of the limitations of the current method, suggesting paths for future improvement.
+We have presented a methodology for syntactic annotation on CDS using Universal Dependencies and a conversion method for transducing logical forms from the resulting trees.
+We show that the methodology can be reliably applied to English and Hebrew, and propose a way to address common phenomena in CDS that are scarce in standard UD corpora.
+We then turn to a discussion of the limitations of the current method, suggesting paths for future improvement.
 Finally, we apply the proposed methodology to two corpora from CHILDES, the English Adam corpus and the Hebrew Hagar corpus, yielding sizable, cross-linguistically consistent annotated resources.

 While the ability of computational models of acquisition to generalize to different languages is a basic requirement, it has seldom been evaluated empirically, much due to the unavailability of relevant resources.
 This work immediately enables such comparative investigation in Hebrew and English.
-Moreover, given the cross-linguistic applicability of UD and the generality of the conversion method, this work is likely to lead to the compilation of similar resources for many languages more, thus supporting broadly cross-linguistic corpus research on child directed speech.
+Moreover, given the cross-linguistic applicability of UD and the generality of the conversion method, this work is likely to lead to the compilation of similar resources for many languages more, thus supporting broadly cross-linguistic corpus research on child-directed speech.
 Previous work \citep{Abend:17} showed that a model of a child's acquisition of grammar can be induced from semantic annotation of the kind discussed here.
-Future work will apply this model to the compiled corpora, thereby allowing comparative computational research of grammar acquisition in the two languages.
+We apply their model to the compiled corpora as a preliminary demonstration of the possibility of comparative computational research on grammar acquisition in the two languages.